BubbatheVTOG/2013-Pixel-ArchLinux/README.md

 ## Configuration Stuff
 This section will contain some descriptions about the changes that I have made to improve battery live and reduce heat.

-Most of the configuration that I have done were in two places.
-The first is just from the [Arch Wiki Power Management](https://wiki.archlinux.org/index.php/Power_management).
-Instead of copy-pasting that, or retyping it you should just go there and do all of steps listed there.
+Most of the configuration that I have done are in two places.
+The first is just the [Arch Wiki Power Management](https://wiki.archlinux.org/index.php/Power_management).
+Instead of copy-pasting that, or retyping it you should just go there and do all of steps listed.

 The second most helpful configuration that I did was tossing a bunch of options at the Linux CMDLINE as listed here:
 1. `nmi_watchdog=0` Disables watchdog, saves some battery.